ernierasta/linux-on-huawei-matebook-16/README.md

 `ACTION=="add", SUBSYSTEM=="i2c", ATTR{power/control}="on"`

-**Tested**: Also looks it like it works!
+**Tested**: ~~Also looks it like it works!
 But I am not very enthusiastic right now, as in past it also looked like problem solved ... until it happend again.
-Will update info here.
+Will update info here.~~ UPDATE: It doesn't work.
+Maybe it helps a bit, but I doubt it, it was just coincident that it was ok for 2 days.

 ## No real sleep on current kernel version